stackrox/stackrox/migrator/README.md

    }
    ```

-3. Duplicate the Postgres Store
-   This method is used in version 73 and 74 to migrate all tables from RocksDB to Postgres.
-In addition to frozen schema,
+3. Stores

+    Generate a version of the Postgres Store based off the migrator's Generic Store via the bootstrap process.
-   the store to access the data are also frozen for migration.
-The migrations with this method are closely associated
+    The migrations with this method are closely associated with current release eg. search/delete
-   with current release eg. search/delete with schema and the prototypes of the objects.
-This method is NOT recommended for
+    with schema and the prototypes of the objects.
+The search schema and the prototypes of the objects
-   4.0 and beyond.
+    must be backwards compatible.
+The advantage of this approach is it would be more familiar
+    for the engineers.

 #### Conversion tool